 After reading more about how duct cleaning works you should make sure to do these two things:

-- Ask for before and after photos of the ducts.
+- Ask for before and after photos of the ducts so you get a visual inspection.
 There are Youtube videos like this that will convince you to do this.

 - Make sure that they seal your vents before they start running the suction machine.
 Otherwise it blows the dust out all of your vents.
 The company I used didn’t do this.